Where is the library located?

 Who can get a library card, and how?

+You can download our complete circulation policy as a PDF.
 Any resident or property owner and their family members in Brown County are eligible for a library card, regardless of age.
 To get a library card you will need a photo ID and another valid form of identification that shows your current address.
-Valid forms of identification would include a printed personal check, utility bill, or an envelope with a recent postmark.
+Valid forms of identification would include a valid voter registration card, apartment lease signed within the last 60 days, a bank statement issued within the last 60 days, a utility bill issued within the last 60 days, or a property tax receipt.
 If your driver’s license is up-to-date, that’s all you need!

 Patrons under 16 years of age must have a parent or guardian with them to sign their library card.
 The parent or guardian must provide a photo ID and identification stating their current address.